filipvanlaenen/laconic/README.md

 Something went wrong.
 ```

-You can refer to messages that you logged before through a token like this:
+You can include messages that you've logged using a token like this:

 ```java
   import net.filipvanlaenen.laconic.Laconic;